Employment is a central focus of our business, with over 160 lawyers in our team supporting our clients in managing their people.

 Underpinning the success of any business is its people.
 Meeting the competitive challenges of today’s rapidly changing world can require a radical re-think of the employer/employee relationship, and co-ordinating globally mobile talent can present significant challenges.
 Nurturing diversity, incentivising key staff and protecting against team defections are all essential to business success.

-- Who’s Who Legal named us “Global Law Firm of the Year for Labour, Employment & Pensions” for two years running.
+- Who’s Who Legal have twice named us “Global Law Firm of the Year for Labour, Employment & Pensions” for two years running.
 15 of our lawyers are currently ranked in Who’s Who - substantially more than any other firm in the UK.

 - “Lewis Silkin operate at the highest level of employment law expertise and undertake many cutting-edge cases.
 There are few solicitors’ firms which attain such high analytical standards and show such in-depth legal knowledge.”
 (Legal 500 2021)